phdrummer/twitter_framework/README.md

 REST and Streaming APIs.
 It comes with several example applications that demonstrate how to make use of the framework.

-This framework was created by Prof. Ken Anderson of the Department of Computer Science at the University of Colorado Boulder.

 ## Installation

 To install the framework: